Killthebug/Bika-Lims-Wiki/GSoC-·-Enhanced-Android-App.md

 Samp allows authorised users to capture field analysis results, e.g. Water temperature, pH, turbidity, Conductivity, etc. and Kit results where applicable, as well as free text remarks.

+Field analysis Worksheets for 10" devices will be handy.

+Users authorised to do so, should also be able to add Sampling Points, Samples and ARs in the field.
+This functionality already exists in the current Bika App running on the [Motorola Xoom](http://en.wikipedia.org/wiki/Motorola_Xoom).

 **e) Server upload**

 Only by authorised users - designated sampler and device only.
 When the sampler returns to base, he/she'll have all the captured data on the device.
 Samp connects and load the data to the server and is done.

+The data is automatically deleted from the device after a configurable period of time after a successful upload or download.

 ***